Skip to main content

 Assets

-The lender must request reverification of all sources of funds used for the down payment, closing costs, and reserves, including any reserves required to be verified by DU, using original documentation from sources including, but not limited to financial institutions, third-party asset report providers and gift donors.
 The reverification documentation obtained in post-closing QC must be compared to the documentation from origination to authenticate the amounts used are accurate and to ensure no documentation alterations were made.

+When an automated asset verification was obtained directly from an approved Fannie Mae vendor, reverification of that asset is not required.
 When a third-party asset verification report is provided to DU for an assessment of rent payment history or a cash flow assessment, reverification of the full 12 months of asset data is not required.
 Reverification of the assets used specifically for verification of assets is required as described above.

 Credit History